Vocalogic/logic/README.md

 few ways you can contribute to Logic.

 * Donations - Support our developers on [Patreon](https://patreon.com/vocalogic)
+* Have your Logic users sign up with [LogicPay](https://www.vocalogic.com/logicpay) for credit card and ACH transactions.
+This integration is provided as one of the base Logic merchant integrations.
+We receive a tiny percentage of all transactions.
+This service is provided through FiServ.
-* [Hosting](https://www.vocalogic.com/hosting) with Vocalogic - Get a cloud server with Vocalogic or have us host your Logic instance.
+* [Hosting Logic](https://www.vocalogic.com/hosting) with Vocalogic - Get a cloud server with Vocalogic or have us host your Logic instance.
 * Pizza.
 You could send Pizza to our offices at 190 Bluegrass Valley Parkway, Alpharetta, GA.
 30005.
 Just no pineapple please.